 Likely, the only time you run is when it shows up in your daily programming in the middle of a MetCon that involves other movements.
 Your heart rate is already sky high from the other movements and now you are simply trying to survive the run.

 It makes sense that your running form, or lack thereof, is extremely inefficient during these times.

 Mobility – Strength – Skill

-To maximize your potential, capacity and efficiency for running you must master its specific mobility, strength and skill demands.
-Renowned Functional Fitness Coach, Ben Bergeron, calls mobility, strength and skill the three-headed monster.
+To maximize your potential, capacity and efficiency for running you must master its specific mobility, strength and skill demands: the three-headed monster that every athlete must conquer.
 Let’s take on the monster one “head” at a time.

 There are two key joints requiring mobility while running:

-The first seven videos in this series focus on mobilizations of the tissues surrounding the ankles, knees and hips.
+The first several videos in this series focus on mobilizations of the tissues surrounding the ankles, knees and hips.

 In order to run safely and effectively the following strength baselines are suggested:

 1) Single Leg Jump to 12” Box: This test will reveal weaknesses in a large segment of the population, even people actively participating in Functional Fitness or those who consider themselves to be runners.
 The single leg jump to the box requires a great deal of hip and core strength and elasticity.
 A lack of core and hip strength often reveals itself in the form of a knee caving in or the arch of the foot collapsing.
 Neither of these are acceptable, and for both the solution is working to develop strong, mobile hips.